robin-raymond/zax.io/alias.md

 ### Type aliasing

 Types can be aliased from their original name to a new name.
-The `alias` of the original type is equivalent to the original type.
+The `alias` of the original type is equivalent to the original type and can be used anywhere the original type is legal.

 ````zax
 MyType :: type {